jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (d) that copies of the material can be purchased; and (e) if copies of the material are available in other ways, the details of where or how the material can be accessed or obtained.
 (6) All material incorporated by reference under subsection (1) or (2) must be made available at the Ministry of Business, Innovation, and Employment for inspection by the public free of charge.
-(7) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in a rule or to an amendment to, or a replacement of, that material.
+(7) Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in a rule merely because it is incorporated.
-(8) Nothing in section 41 of the Legislation Act 2012 requires material that is incorporated by reference in a rule to be presented to the House of Representatives.
+(8)
-(9) Subsections (1) to (8) do not affect the application of sections 29 to 32 of the Standards and Accreditation Act 2015.
+(9) Subsections (1) to (7) do not affect the application of sections 29 to 32 of the Standards and Accreditation Act 2015.

 **Amendment to Search and Surveillance Act 2012**